 The St. Petersburg/Gibbs campus is also home to a rooftop observatory, featuring a 20-inch reflecting telescope that is open to students and the public after planetarium shows.
 Additional telescopes are available on our spacious third floor observation deck.
 Special telescopes equipped with solar filters allow daytime visitors to safely view sunspots, prominences and other solar activity.

 Both the planetarium and observation deck are wheelchair-accessible.

 Explore the stars without trekking far from home, for a price that's out of this world: Free.
 The planetarium offers two free public shows on Friday nights at 7 p.m. and 8:15 p.m. when the college is in session.
 Shows are hosted by resident astronomer Dr. Craig Joseph and feature live narration with images displayed by computer-controlled projectors.

-The planetarium seats 46 and seating is on a first-come, first-serve basis.
-Reservations are not required for the Friday shows.
-Shows last approximately 45 minutes.
-Feel free to bring children as long as they are 5 or older.
+The planetarium comfortably seats 46 and admission is on a first-come, first-serve basis.
+Planetarium shows last approximately 45 minutes, and no one can be admitted after the show begins.
+Children are welcome as long as they are 5 or older.
 The observatory and portable telescopes are available to the public after planetarium shows, weather permitting.

 For questions about the planetarium, contact Craig Joseph:

 St. Petersburg College P.O.
 Box 13489St.
 Petersburg FL 33733-3489727-341-4772